bjacelon/Random-graph-K-theory/README.md

     by Bhishan Jacelon, Igor Khavkine https://arxiv.org/abs/2307.01861

-1. dnq.py: generates random Bernoulli digraphs D_{n,q} (or shifted digraphs D_{n,q}+I) and collects K-theoretic, automorphism orbit and determinandt data.
+1. dnq.py: generates random Bernoulli digraphs D_{n,q} (or shifted digraphs D_{n,q}+I) and collects K-theoretic, automorphism orbit and determinant data.
-2. enq.py: generates random Erdos-Renyi graphs E_{n,q} and collects K-theoretic, automorphism orbit and determinandt data.
+2. enq.py: generates random Erdos-Renyi graphs E_{n,q} and collects K-theoretic, automorphism orbit and determinant data.
-3. gnr.py:  generates random r-regular multigraphs G_{n,r} and collects K-theoretic, automorphism orbit and determinandt data.
+3. gnr.py:  generates random r-regular multigraphs G_{n,r} and collects K-theoretic, automorphism orbit and determinant data.
 4. randomgraphktheory.py: collects information about the Sylow subgroups of the K_0 groups for the three above graph models.

 These can be executed for example with the following options: